-Students applying for college want to have every edge they can when it comes to their application acceptance odds, especially when it involves a dream school.
-So many students wonder if their declared major will alter their chance of acceptance or not.
+Students applying for college want to have every edge they can when it comes to their application college acceptance odds, especially when it involves a dream school.
+So many students wonder if their intended major will alter their college acceptance odds or not.
 Here’s what you need to know.

 Each School is Different

 Every school is different when it comes to how they weigh majors.
 One school may take major into account, while another doesn’t.
 Some departments may even be more competitive and have a second round of the application process you need to pass.
-For example, if a college has an engineering department that is popular, they may only have a limited number of spots in the major.
+For example, if a college has an engineering department that is popular, it may only have a limited number of spots in the major.
 This definitely affects how many students are admitted.
-However, other colleges may have a wide variety of majors, where students are spread out, making all of the available majors less competitive.
+However, other colleges may have a wide variety of majors.
+Students are spread out, making all of the available majors less competitive.

 Do Your Research